Keep Up and Make It Simple

 Companies will have to work harder than ever this year—understanding data, mapping customer journeys, and harnessing the power of technology—to stand out from the competition.

 This issue of the Customer Strategist journal chronicles how companies are delving deeper into customer journeys and motivation to meet expectations of simplicity.
 B2B tech company Avnet taps into the emotion of its clients, while startups offer concierge services to provide deeper engagement.
-The direct-to-consumer business model makes hay across industries, and we discern between dumb bots and intelligent virtual agents.
+The direct-to-consumer business model makes hay across industries, and we discern between dumb bots and intelligent virtual associates.

 As a consumer, I’m personally looking forward to a simpler future.
 I’m already on the lookout for brands that accept Apple Pay, or that allow me to start a purchase in one channel (desktop) and move to another (mobile app).